Futon Mattress – A Japanese Norm

 A futon mattress is the type of bedding used by traditional Japanese people.
-It’s not as thick and reliable as the mattress with which we grew up.
-It looks like a thick comforter that has been intentionally built as a bed with no need for a bed frame,
+It’s not as thick as the conventional mattress and some might liken to a thick comforter that has been intentionally built as a bed with no need for a bed frame,

 Here are the standard styles and designs of futon frames and beds:

-- Bi-fold: When positioned in the upright position, it mimics a sofa with the futon mattress folded up.
+Bi-fold: When positioned in the upright position, it mimics a sofa with the futon mattress folded up.
 The structure with the mattress can also be put perfectly flat on the floor.
 This model allows the frame to support sleeping and non-sleeping areas.
 You can use bifold frames for any size of futon mattresses.

-- Tri-fold: Same with the bi-fold frame, the tri-fold frame can act as a daytime sofa and a bed.
+Tri-fold: Same with the bi-fold frame, the tri-fold frame can act as a daytime sofa and a bed.
 These frames have three different parts – a back, a chair, and a footrest.
 If it has a mattress on it, the frame can fold in two ways.
 Tri-fold frames are usually paired with thinner futon mattresses.

-- Loveseat: A futon loveseat frame can be positioned upright as a couch, or a completely flat for nighttime.
+Loveseat: A futon loveseat frame can be positioned upright as a couch, or a completely flat for nighttime.
 Also, loveseat frames can be put into a reclining position if you want to read a good book or binge-watch your favorite series.

-- Bunk bed: These frames are designed with one elevated bed over a bifold or a loveseat futon frame.
-Bunk beds are most recommended for dorm rooms.
+Bunk bed: These frames are designed with one elevated bed over a bifold or a loveseat futon frame.
+Bunk beds are most recommended for dorm rooms

-When buying a futon mattress, bear in mind that it’s two in one item.
+Before you step up your Futon game, bear in mind that it’s two in one item.
 In some instances, it can serve as a couch, while in others, it’s going to be a bed.
 So, you have to ensure the futon mattress is flexible to play both of these roles well.

-Futons are best used as a temporary sleeping facility.
+These types of mattresses are best used as a temporary sleeping facility.
 They can serve as perfectly good sleeping spaces till your new mattress arrives.